chargebyte/chargebyte-docs/docs/source/hardware.rst

 * RS-485 2
 * RS-232

-The DIP Switches allow to enable / disable onboard termination resistors for the interfaces.
+The DIP switches allow enabling or disabling onboard termination resistors for the interfaces.

-Note: Either RS-485 2 or RS-232 can be used, but not both simultaneously - this can be selected with Switch 3 on DIP Switch S3.
+Note: Either RS-485 2 or RS-232 can be used, but not both simultaneously; this can be selected with Switch 3 on DIP Switch S3.

 .. figure:: _static/images/ccv_connector_x3.drawio.svg